whitchapman/rescript-entity/README.md

-# ReScript Template
+# ReScript Entity

-This is a manual recreation of the official ReScript [starter template](https://github.com/rescript-lang/rescript-project-template) as of 625edc7.
+This is a functor that facilitates [Name equivalence](https://www.csd.uwo.ca/~mmorenom/CS447/Lectures/TypeChecking.html/node3.html) when loading data for multiple entities that each use an `int` id.
+The repo was created from a template based on the official ReScript [starter template](https://github.com/rescript-lang/rescript-project-template).

 ## Installation